Institute for Family Health

-The Institute also leads programs and conducts research to address racial and ethnic disparities in health, advance the use of health information technology, and improve care for diabetes, depression, women’s health, and HIV.
-The Institute trains health students and professionals at all levels, including the operation of three family medicine residency programs: the Beth Israel Residency Program in Urban Family Practice, the Mid-Hudson Residency in Family Practice and the Harlem Residency in Family Medicine.
+The institute also leads programs and conducts research to address racial and ethnic disparities in health, advance the use of health information technology, and improve care for diabetes, depression, women's health, and HIV.
+The Institute trains health students and professionals at all levels, including the operation of three family medicine residency programs: the Icahn School of Medicine at Mount Sinai Program (Downtown Residency in Urban Family Medicine), the Mid-Hudson Residency in Family Practice and the Harlem Residency in Family Medicine.
 It is also a major regional clinical campus for clinical rotations affiliated with the New York Institute of Technology College of Osteopathic Medicine.

 History

-The Institute was founded in 1984 by an interdisciplinary group comprising two family physicians, a family nurse practitioner and a behavioral scientist (Neil Calman, James J. Deary III, Yvonne Eisner, and Eric Walsh).
+The institute was founded in 1984 by an interdisciplinary group comprising two family physicians, a family nurse practitioner and a behavioral scientist (Neil Calman, James J. Deary III, Yvonne Eisner, and Eric Walsh).
 Since its inception, the organization has been led by Neil Calman, MD, President and CEO.
 The Institute began as a small private non-profit that received federal funds to open a Faculty Development Program in Urban Primary Care, which it ran for twenty years.
 In 1985, it contracted with Bronx-Lebanon Hospital to re-organize its outpatient department into a family practice center, and initiated its first residency training program in family medicine.
 It worked with Bronx Lebanon until 1999, and jointly developed several small community-based medical practices.